feildawproton/NeuralLOD/README.md

 Figure 1: Graphs of 3 designs.
 From left to right: no shared output weights, shared output weights, and shared output weights with multiclass input.

+This design requires that earlier layers learn to create useful representations for later layers and for their own output layers.
+In figure 1, the design on the left uses different output weights for each level of detail.
+These output weights will not be used by later layers and are a waste of data when higher detail is required.
+To address this we tested sharing weights across the output layers.
+This reduces the memory footprint of the entire model and eliminates wasted portions of the model.
+All layers of the model previously loaded will be reused when higher LOD is required.
+Dropout, with a low rate of 0.1, is used to aid in convergence.
+All hidden layers have the same width.
+In all cases, the neural network acts as an occupancy map.
+It takes in coordinates (in this case 2D) and returns whether or not the model is there: 𝑓(𝑥, 𝑦) → [0,1].
+The returned values can be anywhere between 0 and 1.
+It is up to the renderer how to treat this value.
+Treating it as a probability coincides well with the meaning of the training data.
+Because there are multiple outputs, there will be multiple loss functions (one for each output).
+The final loss function will be a weighted sum of these loses.
+Error can be backpropagated as normal.
+Mean squared error was used for all losses. 𝑙𝑜𝑠𝑠 = ∑𝑤𝑖 𝑙𝑜𝑠𝑠𝑖
+For simplicity and to prove the concept, these experiments were conducted on 2D images.
+The images were 64x64 black and white png’s made for this expe